| |

 to enforce clerical celibacy popes revived the idea of taking

-Leo IX (Pope 1049-1054) had priests" wives taken into slavery
+Leo IX (Pope 1049-1054) had priests' wives taken into slavery

-for service at the Lateran Palace*.
+for service at the Lateran Palace19.

 In 1095 wives of priests were sold into slavery presumably

-for centuries.
+slavery for centuries.
 The Church's greatest scholastic authorities,

 such as Thomas Aquinas, Albertus Magnus and Duns Scotus concurred.